HistoryData

 Biography

-Johann Albert Heinrich Reimarus (11 November 1729 – 6 June 1814) was a German physician, natural historian, and economist whose contributions spanned multiple fields of scientific inquiry during the Enlightenment era.
-Born in Hamburg to the prominent philosopher Hermann Samuel Reimarus, he grew up in an intellectually stimulating environment that fostered his diverse scholarly interests.
-His sister Elise Reimarus became a notable writer, while his daughter Johanna from his first marriage married the merchant and politician Georg Heinrich Sieveking.
-He married twice, with his second wife Sophia being the sister of August Adolph von Hennings, a Danish-German writer and diplomat.
+Johann Albert Heinrich Reimarus (11 November 1729 – 6 June 1814) was a German physician, natural historian, and economist who became a well-known figure during the Enlightenment.
+Born in Hamburg to the philosopher Hermann Samuel Reimarus, he grew up in a family that valued intellectual pursuits.
+His sister Elise was a well-known writer, showing the family's dedication to learning.

 Before Fame